Buffalo Bills vs. New England Patriots NFL Week 13 Odds, Plays and Insights for December 6, 2021

 - Buffalo is 3-2 against the spread, and 3-2 overall, at home this season.

-- This season, as 2.5-point favorites or greater at home, the Bills are 3-2 ATS.

-- This year, in five home games, Buffalo has hit the over twice.
+- Buffalo has hit the over twice in five home games this year.

-- The average point total in Bills home games this season is 47.7 points, 6.2 more than this outing's over/under (41.5).
+- The average point total in Bills home games this season is 47.7 points, 6.7 more than this matchup's over/under (41).

-- Away from home, New England is 5-0 overall and 4-1 against the spread.
+- This season on the road, New England is 4-1 against the spread and 5-0 overall.

-- The Patriots are 3-1 ATS as 2.5-point underdogs or more on the road.
+- As 2.5-point underdogs or more away from home, the Patriots are 3-1 ATS.

-- This season, in five away games, New England has gone over the total twice.
+- In five road games this year, New England has gone over the total twice.

 Powered by Data Skrive.